UltimateSeatSelectorInc/UltimateSeatSelector/TEAM.md

   2/2/22 - With Sprint two as a team we were able to understand each others perspectives in regards to the MVP which allowed us to work and communicate better.

-Joseph Urso - josephaurso@lewisu.edu - [Joe's Getting to Know Each Other Site](https://getting-to-know-eachother-ju.azurewebsites.net/Getting%20to%20Know%20Each%20Other.html)
+Joseph Urso - josephaurso@lewisu.edu - Scrum Master [Joe's Getting to Know Each Other Site](https://getting-to-know-eachother-ju.azurewebsites.net/Getting%20to%20Know%20Each%20Other.html)

 Ian Stopa - ianmstopa@lewisu.edu - Dev Team [Ian Getting to Know Each Other Site] ()